Obstructive sleep apnea

 Other surgical procedures may be appropriate to correct facial abnormalities or obstructions that cause sleep apnea.
 They may be used alone or combined with each other or with UPPP.
 Most are invasive and reserved for patients with severe sleep apnea who fail to respond to or comply with CPAP.
 Overall, there is limited evidence as to their effectiveness in treating OSA.
 These procedures include:

-Adenotonsillectomy, or surgical removal of the tonsils and adenoids, is a first-line treatment for children and adolescents with sleep apnea proven by sleep studies.
-It cures or improves the condition in most patients.
+Adenotonsillectomy, or surgical removal of the tonsils and adenoids, is a first-line treatment for most children and adolescents with sleep apnea proven by sleep studies.
+Surgery appears to improve quality of life, symptoms of sleep apnea, and behavior.
+Sleep studies done after surgery show improvement in the measures of sleep apnea.

 Complications include respiratory illness, which occurs in about 25% of children after the surgery.
 The highest risk for respiratory complications is associated with: